Clearview AI: Marketing efforts and pushback

 In March 2020, Clearview pitched their technology to states for use in contact tracing to assist with the COVID-19 pandemic.
 A reporter found Clearview's search could identify him while he covered his nose and mouth like a COVID mask would.
 The idea brought criticism from US senators and other commentators because it seemed the crisis was being used to push unreliable tools that violate personal privacy.

 Contrary to Clearview's initial claims that its service was sold only to law enforcement, a data breach in early 2020 revealed that numerous commercial organizations were on Clearview's customer list.
 For example, Clearview marketed to private security firms and to casinos.
 Additionally, Clearview planned expansion to many countries, including authoritarian regimes.

 Senator Edward J. Markey wrote to Clearview and Ton-That, stating "Widespread use of your technology could facilitate dangerous behavior and could effectively destroy individuals' ability to go about their daily lives anonymously."
 Markey asked Clearview to detail aspects of its business, in order to understand these privacy, bias, and security concerns.
 Clearview responded through an attorney, declining to reveal information.
 In response to this, Markey wrote a second letter, saying their response was unacceptable and contained dubious claims, and that he was concerned about Clearview "selling its technology to authoritarian regimes" and possible violations of COPPA.
 Senator Markey wrote a third letter to the company with concerns, stating "this health crisis cannot justify using unreliable surveillance tools that could undermine our privacy rights."
 Markey asked a series of questions about what government entities Clearview has been talking with, in addition to unanswered privacy concerns.

-Senator Ron Wyden voiced concerns about Clearview and had meetings with Ton-That cancelled on three occasions.
+Senator Ron Wyden voiced concerns about the usage of Clearview by the governments of Saudi Arabia and the United Arab Emirates.

 In April 2021, Time magazine listed Clearview AI as one of the 100 most influential companies of the year.